yale-nlp/yale-nlp.github.io/_pages/openings.md

 **Are you hiring postdocs?**

-I am not actively hiring postdocs.
+We currently do not have open positions for postdocs.
+But this could change in future.
 In case of exceptional candidatees or very close research fit, please feel free to reach out.
 <figure>
 <!-- <img src="{{ site.url }}{{ site.baseurl }}/images/picpic/Gallery/DSC_0696.jpg" width="95%"> -->